dalong0514/readnotes/20210106计算原文/2021060Learning-React2Ed/2021060Learning-React0901.md

 Another huge shift with React Fiber was its changes to the reconciliation algorithm.
 Remember our expensive DOM updates that blocked the main thread?
 This lengthy block of updates is called work

-—with Fiber, React split the work into smaller units of work called
+ — with Fiber, React split the work into smaller units of work called

 fibers.
 A fiber is a JavaScript object that keeps track of what it's reconciling and where it is in the updating cycle.